 - Create audit committee slides and review with CFO for distribution to auditors and Board

 Every business has its own tax obligations to consider.
-Income, property, sales and payroll are all common and should be considered as regulations require remittance to the proper authority.
+Income, property, sales and payroll are all common and should be considered as regulations that require remittance to the proper authority.
 Here’s just an example of some closing tasks; yours should be customized to meet your needs.